Our travels during 2017.

 Full day sailing from Naxos Old Town

-Exploring the seas around Naxos Island
+Exploring the emerald waters around Naxos Island

 We had lunch at Kapetan Nikolas Taven on Koufonisia Island